nkhil/clothing-retail-react-app/README.md

 ## Structuring components

-I've followed SRP (single responsibility principle) strictly throughout this process.
-Every UI element has been separated out into its own component which ensures that the code is easy to change.
+I've followed SRP (single responsibility principle) strictly throughout the development process.
+Every UI element has been separated out into its own component which ensures that each component has a single responsibility, making the application easy to change.

-**Example component structure:**
+For eg: Each product item and each shopping cart item are their own components.
+Content, styling or functionality changes to them is as simple as modifying one component.

+### Example component structure:

 ```
 <App